shannc6/whatever2/README.md

 ## Running the server

-From within the `./src` directory first ensure you are working using your created virtual environment.
+Ensure you are working using your created virtual environment.

 Each time you open a new terminal session, run: